Samillion/ModernZ/README.md

 | Show OSC                | `z script-message-to modernz osc-show`       | Show OSC on command without needing to move mouse  |

 ## OSC Language
 By default, the OSC only has English language.
-However, it is relatively easy to add new languages.
+However, it is relatively easy to add other languages.

 In `modernz.lua`, the `local language` stores phrases for the English language labeled as `["en"]`: